 c.
 Pursuant to Education Code section 47610, the Charter School must comply with all of the provisions set forth in its charter, but is otherwise exempt from the laws governing school districts, except as specified in Education Code section 47610.
 The parties recognize that the provisions of the California Education Code do not govern the Charter School, except as expressly set forth in the Charter Schools Act of 1992.

 d.
-The Charter School desires to hire EMPLOYEE to assist the Charter School in achieving the goals and meeting the requirements of the School’s charter.
+The Charter School desires to hire EMPLOYEE to assist the Charter School in achieving the goals and meeting the requirements of the Charter School’s charter.

 Term: